 Take out those boas and break out that kazoo!
-The Entertainment Troupe has one responsibility— engaging youth participants in fun and creative activities!
+The Entertainment Troupe has one responsibility— engaging campers in fun and creative activities!
 The Entertainment troupe will primarily be facilitating and hosting evening activities.
-Activities can range from dance parties and drag shows to games like “Whose Line Is It Anyway?” to skits and songs.
-The Entertainment Troupe will be staying in the “Log House” (volunteer cabin) and will have time to attend workshops and activities during the day.
-If you have that energetic and creative juice, this might be the role for you!
+Activities can range from hosting all camp activities to drag and variety shows.
+The Entertainment Troupe stays often has time to attend workshops and activities during the day.
+If you have that energetic attitude and creative juices, this might be the role for you!

 We’re looking for a few tough individuals to act as camp rangers!
 As a ranger, you’ll have an important role in making sure the camp runs smoothly and safely.
-Rangers will “patrol” in the evening to make sure youth are honoring our safe space guidelines.
-Rangers will also chop wood for the campfires, lead hikes, and help youth roast marshmallows!
-Rangers will stay in the “Log House” (Volunteer Cabin) and have opportunities to attend workshops and activities.
-Plus, you get to wear an awesome ranger hat!
+Rangers will “patrol” in the evening to make sure folks are honoring our safe space guidelines.
+Rangers will also set up for our daily activities, set up campfires and help campers roast marshmallows!
+Rangers have the opportunity to attend workshops and activities.
+Plus, you can wear an awesome ranger hat!

 Get out those band-aids and hydrate those campers!
-We are looking for a qualified Camp Nurse to tend to those bumps and bruises and pesky headaches.
-The Camp Nurse will have the responsibility of tending to the medical needs of youth and handing out medications to youth.
-We are looking for a volunteer that is licensed to practice medicine as a nurse or doctor in the state of Arizona.
+We are looking for qualified Camp Nurses to tend to those bumps and bruises and pesky headaches.
+The Camp Nurses will have the responsibility of tending to the medical needs of campers and volunteers.
+We are looking for volunteers that are licensed to practice medicine as a nurse or doctor in the state of Arizona.